 In the Blink of an Eye (2019)

 I used to daydream a lot, and what I loved about it was that I could be anything or be at any place that I wanted to during these dreams.
 The thing about daydreaming is something happening in the real world can take me away from a dream, and often in an instant.

 Not Knowing (2018)

 For an English assignment once we were asked to write a chiasmus, and the first phrase that I came up with was “I don’t know what I hate most, but most often I hate what I do not know.”
-This phrase has stuck with me ever since because I realized its very true for me.
-I am always eager to know what is going on, whether its a petty thing like “What does he or she think of me?”, or a rather serious thing.
+This phrase has stuck with me ever since because I know it's very true for me.
+I am always eager to know what is going on, whether it's a petty thing like “What does he or she think of me?” or a rather serious thing.
 This piece explores those feelings I have of “not knowing” something, large or small.